Doctor Light (Arthur Light): Identity Crisis onwards

 The 2004 miniseries Identity Crisis retroactively reveals that Doctor Light had raped Sue Dibny, wife of the superhero Elongated Man, on the JLA Satellite.
 Later issues reveal that he was a serial rapist.
 The Justice League resolve to alter his mind with Zatanna's magic so that he will no longer pose a threat.
-In the process, they accidentally give him a partial lobotomy, thus explaining how he fell from a plausible foe of the Justice League to a punching bag for the Teen Titans or Little Boy Blue.
-He later recovers his memories and intellect when witnessing a fight between the League members responsible for his mind-wipe and Deathstroke, and vowed revenge against the Justice League.
+In the process, they accidentally give him a partial lobotomy, thus explaining how he fell from a plausible foe of the Justice League to a punching bag.
+Light later recovers his memories and intellect when witnessing a fight between the League members responsible for his mind-wipe and Deathstroke, and vows revenge against the Justice League.

 Doctor Light captures Green Arrow, using him as bait so he could get revenge on the Teen Titans.
 The entire Teen Titans roster, former and current, responds to the call, but he brutally defeats them.
 After a mass battle against the Titans wears him down, Cyborg uses a device to drain the light out of the area, rendering Light powerless.
 Batman and Batgirl appear to take him to prison, but reveal themselves to be Deathstroke and Ravager in disguise, and offer Light a place in the new Secret Society of Super Villains.
-Doctor Light, hungry for vengeance and power, readily accepts.
+Light, hungry for vengeance and power, accepts.

 As a member of Alexander Luthor Jr.'s Secret Society of Super Villains, he aids Merlyn and Deathstroke in defeating Green Arrow in Star City.
 Doctor Light then attacks and absorbs a great deal of power from Kimiyo Hoshi.
-He later participates in the Battle of Metropolis in Infinite Crisis #7, where he is defeated by the combined efforts of the Ray, Black Canary, Martian Manhunter, and Kimiyo.
+He later participates in the Battle of Metropolis in Infinite Crisis #7, where he is defeated by the Ray, Black Canary, Martian Manhunter, and Hoshi.